 2019 FCA Federation of Canadian Artists, Peace River Chapter, A World of Contrast Show.

 2019 – Plein Air in the Cariboo Mountains – Mike Svob

 Suzanne is an award winning artist who has participated in over 80 exhibitions over the years.
-She is an active member of the Federation of Canadian Artists and the Alberta Society of Artists.
+She is a Signature Member of the Federation of Canadian Artists and the Alberta Society of Artists.
 She is featured in several art magazines, news articles and has taught numerous workshops.

 Sandboe’s work is included in numerous private and corporate collections internationally and across Canada including the Alberta Foundation for the Arts, Dan Ackroyd and the Government of Canada among many others.
-She is currently represented by the Grant Berg Gallery in Grande Prairie and the Berg Gallery in Kananaskis, AB.
+She is currently represented by the Grant Berg Gallery in Grande Prairie and Mountain Galleries, Fairmont Hotel, Jasper Park Lodge.

 I feel that art is an expressive connection between the artist and viewer; a way to communicate ones’ vision and understanding of a way of life, place or situation.
 I love to share my inspiration.
 I strive to create a story in my work and give the viewer something to think about and something to remember.
 My paintings are often said to portray a tranquil, peaceful and reflective feeling loosely painted with warmth, romance and atmosphere drawing the viewer not only to another place but to another time presenting not only a scene but a memory.
 Most important to me, I paint with intuition.
 I follow my instincts about what I will paint and how I will paint it as I share with the viewer what inspires me to create.